 Radiant Barrier Buyers Guide

-available for purchase online by homeowners, retail store operators, resellers,
+are available for purchase online by homeowners, retail store operators,

-their intended installation application and consumers currently comparison shopping for
+application and consumers currently comparison shopping for their ideal

 Product Selector Guide